yohanchatelain/fmriprep/README.rst

 noise component extraction, segmentation, skullstripping etc.) providing outputs that make running a variety of group level analyses (task based or resting state fMRI, graph theory measures, surface or volume, etc.) easy.

-This pipeline is heavily influenced by the Human Connectome Project analysis pipelines (https://github.com/Washington-University/Pipelines) and, as such, the backbone of this pipeline is a python reimplementation of the HCP GenericfMRIVolumeProcessingPipeline.sh script.
-However, a major difference is that this pipeline is executed using a nipype_ workflow framework.
-This allows for each call to a software module or binary to be controlled within the workflows, which removes the need for manual curation at every stage, while still providing all the output and error information that would be necessary for debugging and interpretation purposes.

 The fmriprep pipeline primarily utilizes FSL tools, but also utilizes ANTs tools at several stages such as skull stripping and template registration.
 This pipeline was designed to